-Oia, Imerovigli, Firostefani, Fira – these quaint villages on the west side of the island are the most popular spots for photography in Santorini, with Oia being the best of the best.
+Oia, Imerovigli, Firostefani, and Fira – these quaint villages on the west side of the island are the most popular spots for photography in Santorini, with Oia being the best of the best.
 This means that if you only have a day in Santorini, you have to visit Oia.

-Tip: If you visit Santorini in summer or during the busy times (which is anytime in summer after 8:30 am) and not sure where to go, you simply follow other tourists or cruise ship groups and they will lead to you the best spots to take photos in Santorini.
+Tip: If you visit Santorini in summer or during the busy times (which is anytime in summer after 8:30 am) and are not sure where to go, you simply follow other tourists or cruise ship groups and they will lead to you the best spots to take photos in Santorini.

 Where are the 3 blue domes in Santorini?

 You will find them in Oia.
 You can’t miss them because chances are, that you will have to queue to get a shot of them.
 Either from far away or nearby.